gkintana/42-get_next_line/README.md

 * Finally we consider that get_next_line has undefined behavior when reading from a binary file.
 However, if you wish, you can make this behavior coherent
 * Global variables are forbidden
 * The returned line should include the ’\n’, except if you have reached the end of file and there is no ’\n’

+## Bonus Part
+* To succeed get_next_line with a single static variable
+* To be able to manage multiple file descriptors with your get_next_line.
+For example, if the file descriptors 3, 4 and 5 are accessible for reading, then you can call get_next_line once on 3, once on 4, once again on 3 then once on 5 etc. without losing the reading thread on each of the descriptors